kaihulme/artificial-intelligence/README.md

 # ai-logic
-Artificial intelligence implemented in Prolog.
+Agent-based artificial intelligence implemented in Prolog with genetic algorithms implemented and anlysed in Python.